 In 2019 Rowans Hospice celebrates its Silver Jubilee; 25 years of providing palliative and end of life care to people with life-limiting illnesses in Portsmouth and South East Hampshire.
 During that time, we have adapted our care environment to meet increasing and changing demands.
 Additional single en-suite bedrooms have been incorporated and new services have been developed to care for both patients and their carers from diagnosis into care in bereavement.

-We are proud of the services we offer and now want to focus our attention on the environment in which many are delivered and to enhance the general ambience within the building for everyone who resides, visits, works or volunteers.
+We now want to focus our attention on the environment in which many of our services are delivered and to enhance the general ambience within the building for everyone who resides, visits, works or volunteers.
 Architectural plans include increasing the amount of natural light and adding in elements of nature with internal plantings and enhanced views of our beautiful grounds.
 We will also modernise each patient bedroom and introduce technology so that temperature, lighting and audio can be controlled by the patient from their bed or comfortable chair.

 All of our plans will focus on providing the best quality fixtures and fittings for our patients and families now into the future; for this generation and the next.